-Mollie Tibbetts Cause Of Death Revealed: Iowa Woman Died Of ‘Multiple Sharp Force Injuries’
+Mollie Tibbetts’ Cause Of Death Revealed: Iowa Woman Died Of ‘Multiple Sharp Force Injuries’

 Hope that Mollie would be found alive was dashed this week when officials found the body that they believed to be her, and which was later confirmed to be her.
 Police have arrested 24-year-old Christhian Rivera, who worked on a nearby farm, and charged him with first-degree murder.

 It is not clear how long Mollie had been with Rivera before he allegedly murdered her.
 He claims that he abducted Mollie, then blacked out from stress, and woke up to find her belongings in his possession.
-He is currently being held on $5 million cash bond.
+He is currently being held on $5 million bond.

 According to some reports, Rivera was working in the country illegally, having presented fake documentation to secure his job.
 His attorney, however, disputes that.